2020 Democratic National Convention: Broadcast and media coverage

 In 2020, PBS, C-SPAN and domestic 24-hour cable news channels including CNN and MSNBC all broadcast both hours of each night of the Democratic Party convention.
 However, Fox News and the big three domestic television networks (ABC, CBS, and NBC) only broadcast the last hour of each night.
 A number of domestic cable news channels and internet news platforms and streaming video news channels also aired further coverage of the convention in addition to the two hours of the convention itself.
 PBS, for example, aired an additional hour of commentary.
 In addition to the main convention broadcast, other media coverage opportunities were had been made available to the press by the convention organizers and the Biden campaign, including remote press briefings and interviews.

 Broadcasters pooled their resources and shrank their footprints at the convention.
 The convention organizers worked with both the network pool and the congressional press galleries to establish pooled media opportunities.
 There was more of a reliance by broadcasters on footage from press pool cameras than at past conventions.
 As the convention initially began to downsize, networks moved to agree to plans to utilize a single shared camera feed of the convention's stage.
 As with past conventions, the convention organizers made a feed of convention proceedings available for free to media organizations.

-Due to the pandemic, and the resultant decentralization of the convention, there was only expected to be a small press pool in Milwaukee, with as few as a hundred media personnel being anticipated to travel to Milwaukee.
-This was drastically less than the more than 15,000 that traveled to Philadelphia for the 2016 Democratic National Convention.
-Unlike past conventions, most broadcasters did not send correspondents to the convention site, and instead filmed their reporters at remote sites.
-Limited press were admitted into the Wisconsin Center headquarters of the convention.
-Those reporters that did go to the convention were socially distanced, and, at least at times, reported from outside of the convention hall.
-Most broadcasters had their correspondents provide coverage from network studios in New York City and Washington, D.C.
-In addition to filming their correspondents off-site, most broadcasters also used their primary control rooms in their own headquarter cities, as opposed to the practice of establishing temporary control rooms in the convention city as many had for past conventions.
-Few national broadcasters sent crews to Milwaukee.